JustinMBrown/Living-Worlds/README.md

 10) Right click on index.html and run with Firefox

-11) Turn Firefox into fullscreen mode and adjust the zoom so that the art fills the top and bottom of the screen.
+11) Turn Firefox into full screen mode and adjust the zoom so that the art fills the top and bottom of the screen.

 12) Enjoy